MENU

 Negative Social Media Mentions 4

-We know that when you choose to buy a Version Control Systems it’s important not only to find out how professionals score it in their reviews, but also to discover whether the actual clients and enterprises that purchased it are indeed happy with the product.
-Because of that need we’ve devised our behavior-based Customer Satisfaction Algorithm™ that collects customer reviews, comments and Subversion reviews across a wide range of social media sites.
-The data is then presented in a simple to understand form revealing how many users had positive and negative experience with Subversion.
-With that information at your disposal you will be equipped to make an informed buying choice that you won’t regret.
+We realize that when you choose to purchase a Version Control Systems it’s vital not only to see how professionals rank it in their reviews, but also to discover whether the real people and enterprises that use these solutions are actually content with the service.
+That’s why we’ve devised our behavior-based Customer Satisfaction Algorithm™ that gathers customer reviews, comments and Subversion reviews across a vast array of social media sites.
+The data is then featured in a simple to understand way showing how many clients had positive and negative experience with Subversion.
+With that information available you will be ready to make an informed purchasing decision that you won’t regret.

 Technical details